University of the Mediterranean: History

 The Université d'Aix-en-Provence was initially created in 1409 by Louis II de Provence.

-In 1791, like every university in France, it was dissolved and the faculties were dispersed between the two cities of Aix-en-Provence and Marseille and became autonomous.
-On 21 April 1881 by decree of the conseil municipal (city council) the medical school was opened at the palais du Pharo by the Vieux Port, Marseille.
+In 1791, like every university in France, it was dissolved and its faculties became autonomous and were dispersed between the cities of Aix-en-Provence and Marseille.
+On 21 April 1881 by decree of the conseil municipal (city council) the medical school was opened at the palais du Pharo by the Vieux Port in Marseille.
 In 1969, two universities were established between Aix-en-Provence and Marseille.
 In 1973, the third was created (Université d'Aix-Marseille III).
 In 1994, the Université d'Aix-Marseille II took the name of Université de la Méditerranée.
+On 1 January 2012 the Université de la Méditerranée merged with the University of Provence and Paul Cézanne University to become Aix-Marseille University.